Why OCD Feels Impossible to Stop: Understanding the Obsessive-Compulsive Cycle

 Common Examples of Obsessions and Compulsions

-An unwanted, persistent, and intrusive thought pops into the person's mind (“What if I left the stove on and the house burns down?” ).
+1. Obsession (The Trigger): An unwanted, persistent thought pops into the mind (e.g., “What if I left the stove on?”).

-The obsession causes a surge of extreme fear, anxiety, and distress.
-The individual feels they must act to prevent a feared outcome.
+2. Anxiety (The Reaction): The obsession causes a surge of extreme fear and distress.
+You feel an urgent need to act to prevent a disaster.

 The cycle is relentless because the compulsion provides relief, which trains the brain to rely on the ritual, keeping the person trapped between their obsession and their anxiety.